Gravitational Multipoles in Five Dimensions: Examples

 \section{Examples}

-In this Section, we use our formalism to calculate the multipole moments for the Myers-Perry black hole, black rings with one or two angular momenta, and smooth supersymmetric multicentered geometries.
+In this Section, we use our formalism to calculate the mass and current multipole moments for the Myers-Perry black hole, black rings with one or two angular momenta, and smooth supersymmetric multicentered geometries.